andrei828/Arduino/Lab_Homeworks/README.md

 ### 3rd Homework
 **4Digit7SegmentDisplayJoystick**: Controlling the value of digits from a 4 digit 7 segment display using a joystick.
 The x value is used for choosing the digit and the y value is used to increase or decrease the number on the current digit.

+### 4th Homework
+**GameMenu**: Navigate trough a game menu with a joystick and LCD.
+It has a start state, a highscore state and a settings state.
+Here is the link for the demo: https://youtu.be/J240X5oPPDw